ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Create pipelines that define where and when to run the compute-intensive experiments that are required to score the algorithms based on the training and test data.
 - Deploy the best-performing algorithm as an API to an endpoint so it can be consumed in real time by other applications.

+**deep learning**, which is modeled on the neural network of the human mind, enabling it to discover, learn, and grow through experience

 Azure ML Studio: Collaborative visual workspace where you can build, test, and deploy machine learning solutions by using prebuilt machine learning algorithms and data-handling modules.